skysoulkeeper/CompanyScopeAnalyzer/Readme.md

 ## To Do or Not To Do
+- Optimization and Enhancement of Logging.
+- Add proxy support.
+- Implement cflags functionality.
-- Process lists from CSV, XLS, DOC, etc.
+- Process lists from CSV, XLS, DOC, JSON.
-- Develop a WebUI or GUI.
+- Add tests.
+- Code and project structure optimization.
 - Add support for business name searches in other states with a toggle feature.
+- Create bots for Telegram, Slack, etc.
+- Docker support.
+- Implement asynchronous processing for faster results.
+- Integrate Trade Mark checks.
 - Generate company names dynamically.
-- Integrate Trade Mark checks.
-- Implement asynchronous processing for faster results.
-- Add proxy support.
-- Create bots for Telegram, Slack, etc.
-- Docker support
+- Develop a WebUI.
+- Develop an API.

 However, these enhancements might be considered in the future or perhaps in another lifetime.

+## Notes
+- If you are not located in the United States, you may need to use a VPN or Proxy for the script to function correctly.
 ## Development
 - Created in a couple of hours to automate a tedious manual task.
 - Tested on Windows and MacOS with Python version 3.12 and 3.9.